ropensci/photosearcher/README.md

 ## Package functions

-The package currently focuses on the ability to use the Flickr API to search for images and their metadata throught the flickr.photos.search method.
+The package currently focuses on the ability to use the Flickr API to search for images and their metadata through the flickr.photos.search method.
 The package does however support a number of other Flickr API call methods including the flickr.tags.getRelated and flickr.places.tagsForPlace methods.
 The Flickr website offers full [API